Accounting - AAT Level 2 Foundation Certificate

 Assessment Methods

-To achieve the qualification and to be awarded a grade, you must must pass all the mandatory assessments and the synoptic assessment.
+All assessments are set and marked by AAT and are computer-based and time-limited.
+To achieve the qualification and be awarded a grade, you must pass all the mandatory assessments and the synoptic assessment.
+Successful completion of this level opens doors to further AAT qualifications, enhancing your career prospects.

 Further Study Options